 “That’s where the cost savings comes in because they’re not constantly running at capacity,” Tran said.

 For a more in-depth look at the benefits of tankless water heaters, click here.

-Topics: Architectural Firms, Automation and Controls, Building Owners and Managers, Construction Firms, Consulting - Green & Sustainable Strategies and Solutions, Energy Saving Products, Great Commercial Buildings, Tankless Water Heaters, Technology, Water Heating Strategies - Energy Efficient Water Heating / Heaters and Boilers, Water Saving Strategies and Devices
+Topics: Architectural Firms, Automation and Controls, Building Owners and Managers, Construction Firms, Consulting - Green & Sustainable Strategies and Solutions, Energy Saving Products, Great Commercial Buildings, Tankless Water Heaters, Technology, Water Heating Strategies, Water Saving Strategies and Devices